ovoxojxy/HojichaResearchChannel/docs/behavior_extensions/cross_turn_information_retention.md

 - Information available immediately in the current turn (redundant marking)
 - Stylistic verbosity that doesn't correlate with functional retention

+### Task-Grounded Definition of Necessary Prior Information

+**Necessary prior information** is defined independently of model outputs, based on task structure and requirements.
+Information from turn M is necessary for turn N if:

+1. **Task dependency**: The task specification or goal structure requires information from M to complete N correctly.
+This is determined by analyzing the task structure, not by examining model behavior.

+2. **Functional requirement**: Turn N's required action (as specified by the task) cannot be executed correctly without information from M. For example, if the task requires filtering products using user preferences obtained in an earlier turn, those preferences are necessary prior information regardless of whether the model references them.

+3. **State dependency**: Turn N's action depends on state established in turn M. If turn M sets a configuration value that turn N must use, that configuration is necessary prior information.

+4. **Tool dependency**: Turn N requires output from a tool call in turn M. If turn N must use the result of `get_config(key="api_endpoint")` from turn M, that endpoint value is necessary prior information.

+**What this avoids**: Circular definitions where "necessary" is inferred from model outputs (e.g., "the model used X, so X was necessary").
+Instead, necessity is determined from task structure, tool dependencies, and state requirements that exist independently of model behavior.

+**Example**: In a multi-step data analysis task, if step 3 requires filtering products using preferences from step 1, those preferences are necessary prior information for step 3 based on the task structure, not because the model happens to use them.

 ## 2. 0/1/2 Rubric

 ### Level 0: Information Loss